- If you can't unlock a layer in Photoshop, make sure you are using the right steps for the respective layer.

 However, some users have reported that they are not unable to work with any images due to a Not a PNG file error.
 If the user clicks on OK, the image doesn’t load into the Work area.

 Locked layers ensure that you don’t accidentally make changes to original images or sections of your work.
-This is why any image you open up is locked from the get-go, labelled a background layer.
+This is why any image you open is locked from the get-go, labeled a background layer.